fauxzor/Helix-Plugins/README.md

   <img width="600" height="324" src="https://i.imgur.com/wqCLouJ.png">
 </p>

    These kinds of repeaters are only compatible with duplex radios, which cannot transmit and receive on the same frequency at once.
 Duplex radios function almost identically to their regular counterparts but with an additional "receiving" or "listening" frequency that must be tuned to the correct output frequency of a radio repeater.
 Duplex walkie talkies have their "Scan" function replaced with a "Synchronize" function to automatically set both the transmitting and receiving frequencies to those of a nearby radio repeater.

+   "Hybrid" radios also exist that can swap between simplex and duplex modes.
+For convenience when using hybrid walkie talkies (as you must be very close to a receiver to synchronize with it and this is usually only desirable to have to do once), you do not lose your synchronized transmitting frequency when swapping modes.
+In other words, this frequency will always be "saved" until you synchronize with a new repeater.
+This is not true for any frequency you were using in simplex mode!
+If you "lock on" to a frequency in simplex mode, swap to duplex, and then back to simplex again, you will have lost that frequency.

 - **Radio sound effects/tones for transmitting and receiving messages, modified by distance**
 - **"Silence" command for the radio, which disables your own radio tones**